-I have a Diploma and an MA in Integrative Counselling from London Metropolitan University, a Certificate in Couple Therapy from Re-Vision, a BSc (Hons) Psychology from Goldsmiths College and an MSc in Health Psychology from the University of Westminster.
+I have a Diploma and an MA in Integrative Counselling from London Metropolitan University, a Diploma in Couple Therapy from Re-Vision a Certificate in Couple Therapy from the Couples Institute, EMDR training with EMDR Works, a BSc (Hons) Psychology from Goldsmiths College and an MSc in Health Psychology from the University of Westminster.

 Facilitating small therapeutic groups is a special interest and I have studied Group Facilitation at the Gestalt Centre, London.

 My clients have come from a wide range of backgrounds and have had a wide spectrum of differing concerns.
 I have experience of working in a counselling agency with carers and within the education sector with both students and staff.

 My background in the Social Services and Higher Education include experience of work related issues including bullying in the workplace.